Here for You (Kygo song)

-"Here for You" is a 2015 single by the Norwegian DJ and record producer Kygo.
-It features the vocals from British singer and songwriter Ella Henderson.
+"Here for You" is a song by Norwegian DJ and record producer Kygo.
+It features vocals from British singer Ella Henderson.
 It is the vocal version of Kygo's previous track, "ID", which was released on 10 February 2015.

-Track listing

 Music video

-The music video for "Here For You" was released on 29 September 2015.
+The music video for "Here for You" was released on 29 September 2015.
 It was directed by Michael Maxxis and shot on location in Palm Springs, California.
-The video has received over 40 million views as of February 2018.
+The video has received over 65 million views as of April 2024.